-Place the ricotta in the centre of a piece of muslin or a new J-cloth and bring up the edges to form a bag.
+Place the ricotta in the centre of a piece of muslin and bring up the edges to form a bag.
 Twist hard to extract as much of the moisture as possible.
 Place in a bowl with the parmesan, egg yolks, basil, nutmeg and flour.
 Season with black pepper and mix until well combined.

 Cover a baking tray with a good layer of semolina.
-Take a spoonful of the ricotta mixture in your hands, shape it into a ball and then roll it in the semolina until it’s well coated.
+Take a spoonful of the ricotta mixture in your hands, shape it into a ball and roll it in the semolina until it’s well coated.
 Repeat until you have finished the mixture, and have around 20 balls.
-Chill for an hour in the fridge.
+Chill for 1 hour in the fridge.

-To cook the gnudi, bring a large pan of salted water to the boil and poach them for 5 minutes, or until they rise to the top of the surface.
+Bring a large pan of salted water to the boil and poach the gnudi for 5 minutes, or until they rise to the top of the surface.
 You may have to do this in batches, depending on the size of the pan.
 Remove with a slotted spoon.
 Serve with the tomato sauce spooned over and a few shavings of parmesan sprinkled on top.